Skip to main content

 This section of Writing/Critical Methods and Practices focuses on professional practices in relation to professional and critical writing.
 The course will cover both methodology and practice.
 Following a schedule of assigned readings on contemporary artist’s writing, workshops and guest discussions, we will explore methods adopted by artists in their professional, critical and personal writing.
 In discussions about these readings, we will ask the following questions: what is the relationship between written and visual language?
 How do we describe our artistic process, which may be intuitive, or subconscious in terms that are generous, and, to a certain degree, specific?
 How do we frame that experience as research creation?
 Practically speaking, this course will include research and formal writing projects such as artist’s statements, grant, residency, and exhibition applications, and writing for applications for faculty positions.

-As producers and consumers of culture, artists occupy an often contested position within global neoliberal economics in the year 2022; making art is defined alternately as work, labour, learning, and leisure.
+As producers and consumers of culture, artists occupy an often contested position within global neoliberal economics; making art is defined alternately as work, labour, learning, and leisure.
 But how do artists themselves make sense of the contradictory roles that they play within capitalist societies?
 Some attempt to detach the realm of art making from the capitalist mode of production; however, artists are deeply implicated in the profitability of the globalized cultural industry.
 In what ways do artists reinforce, accumulate, and reproduce capital – in its myriad forms – with their aspirations and ultimately their actions?

 This seminar will engage with a broadly interdisciplinary selection of texts in order to unpack ideas of political economy, gendered labour, racial capitalism, luxury economy, the myth of the Artist, and more.
 Students will be asked to respond from the position of art practitioners via group discussions, writing exercises, and studio-based explorations.
 The goal of this interdisciplinary seminar is to provide students with an opportunity to develop an understanding of their positional relationship to the current socio-political and economic systems that they work within.